Types of Emergency Electrical Household Threats

 - Vehicular interference: Often truck-drivers underestimate the height of their own trucks.
 Trying to squeeze under overhead service cables that aren’t quite fit for an oversized semi-trailer can cause overhead service cables to collapse or be severely damaged.
 When this happens, an emergency electrician will need to repair or replace the cables immediately.

 It could be something as simple as a blown fuse or overloading a power point.
-Be weary of how you use electricity.
+Be wary of how you use electricity.
 Increased electricity consumption may warrant a switch to a three-phase supply so be sure to note with your electrician if you’ve recently upped your usage.
 Other obvious things to look out for are frayed cords, overused power boards and electrical heaters near flammable objects.

 Excavation of Property